Prep for the Holidays Now: A Month-by-Month Guide

 Did you forget anyone in September?
 The bus driver or Secret Santa?
 Maybe you found a great gift on sale for your mom.
-Update your gift-giving list to ensure you’re watching your budget and maintaining the buying schedule.
+Update your gift-giving list to ensure you watch your budget and maintain the buying schedule.
 Plus, it can’t hurt to start shopping sooner because shipping is so unpredictable these days.

 October is perfect to Tackle This Easy Fall Home Maintenance Checklist Over a Couple of Weekends.

 Plans change, and people change their minds, so your food plans have to change, too.
 Revise your menu, update your person counts, and hunt for out-of-stock items at the beginning of November so you can coast in the kitchen during the second half of the month.
 Don’t forget to maximize your commissary and grocery loyalty cards to take advantage of BOGOs and other sales.

 Order Your Holiday Cards

 If you aren’t using a spring or summer photo, snap a quick family pic and upload it to one of the many online holiday card printers.
 Your family doesn’t have to pose in front of a decked-out fireplace mantle; a quick front porch picture works great, too.
 Many people showcase their pets on holiday and New Year’s cards because they don’t mind the photo shoot.
 Promo codes are easy to come by for Minted, Snapfish, and Shutterfly.
 You can even use online stores like Walgreens.

 A gift wrap station doesn’t need to be fancy.
 Use a corner or a closet, but all your supplies should be in one spot.
 If you haven’t bulked up on bows and paper, now is the time to fill the gaps in your wrapping strategy.
 These items typically appear early in big box stores like Costco, often in complete kits so that you can buy a one-and-done set.